coroutine/chef-elasticsearch/README.md

 Recipes
 =======
-The `default` recipe in this cookbook fetches and Installs the elasticserach tarball from github and writes config files.
+The `default` recipe in this cookbook fetches and Installs the elasticsearch tarball from github and writes config files.

 License and Author